Home

 Lemon curd is a classic cake filling that has been a favorite for ages.
 It is good paired with almost any kind of cake base- vanilla, chocolate, coconut, white chocolate, etc. It is also used for other desserts such as pies, tarts, trifles, and other sweet treats.

-I like this lemon curd recipe because it uses whole eggs as oppose to just using eggyolks (I don't know what to do with the whites most of the time).
+I like this lemon curd recipe because it uses whole eggs as oppose to just using egg yolks (I don't know what to do with the whites most of the time).
 It has an intense lemon taste that is balanced with just the right amount of sweetness.
-Make an orange curd or a lime curd by replacing the lemons.

 It is best to use fresh lemons than the bottled ones as this gives the best flavor.
 Choose lemons that are firm to the touch.
 Avoid ones that are hard and looks dry.